MetaluNet/Fraise/doc/protocol.md

 After 100ms without receiving anything from the **pied**, the **fruit** discards waiting received bytes, and next received byte will start a new line.

-The **fruit** initially boots to bootloader mode; bootloader switches to application:
+The **fruit** initially boots in bootloader mode; bootloader switches to application:
 - when it receives a ’A’
 - or when it receives an non-zero address byte (bit 9 on)
 - or 1 second after power-up if it has not been verified.